carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 Click an empty box to load that package and click a checked box to detach that package.

-Packages can be installed and updated from the Package tab with the Install and Update buttons at the top of the tab.
-We asked you to install seven packages following the setup instructions using the `install.packages()` command.
+Packages can be installed and updated from the Package tab with the *Install* and *Update* buttons at the top of the tab.
+We have asked you to install seven packages prior to the workshop following the setup instructions using the `install.packages()` command.
 Let's now make sure you have all of them good to go.

 > ## CHALLENGE 2.1 - Checking for Installed Packages
 > Which command would you use to check for packages ready for use?